TABLE OF CONTENTS

 Your business loan term will depend on several factors, including what the funds will be used for, where you’ve acquired the loan and how much the loan is worth.
 Depending on your business’s needs, you can find repayment terms ranging from a few months to more than 20 years.

-When you’re seeking financing, determine the loan amount you’ll need and the repayment period you feel comfortable with.
+When seeking financing, determine the loan amount you’ll need and the repayment period you feel comfortable with.
 Use an online business loan calculator to estimate your installment payments and find out how much you’ll be paying based on your loan term and on the financing you need.